BlasBenito/myWebsite/content/home/experience.md

   location = "US and Spain"
   date_start = "2022-01-03"
   date_end = ""
-  description = """Product development, precision agriculture, soil and crop mapping, data science and engineering."""
+  description = """Leader of the Environmental Data Team; design and development of a Environmental Data Infrastructure; remote sensing and machine learning; high-resolution soil microbiome modeling and mapping; product development."""